 Our Hospitality (1923) Director: Joseph Frank “Buster” Keaton and John G. Blystone

-Buster Keaton delivers a delightful film –the second of his ten brilliant films produced under Buster Keaton Productions.
-Our Hospitality is more sentimental than his other later films, such as The General or Sherlock, Jr. The vast luxury of rural southern plantation life is beautifully captured, yet the slapstick humor that is characteristic of a Buster Keaton film is wonderfully orchestrated, as well.
+With Our Hospitality, Buster Keaton delivers a delightful film –the second of his ten brilliant films produced under Buster Keaton Productions.
+Our Hospitality is more sentimental than some of his later films, such as The General (1926) or Sherlock, Jr. (1924).
+The vast luxury of rural southern plantation life is nicely captured, and the slapstick humor of a typical Buster Keaton film is wonderfully orchestrated, as well.
 As with most Buster Keaton films, Our Hospitality offers a perfect blend of humor, delightful story-telling, and simple sentimentality to make it a classic.
 This film comes highly recommended from this reviewer.